reginawang3495/Sumaritan/README.md

    cd /path/to/Sumaritan/Demo
 3. Run the jar file, by running java -jar Sumaritan.jar

+Since the demo does not have API keys for security purposes, please follow the steps below to fully use the application

 ## To edit and run the application without the demo,
 1. Add API Keys and Client Ids